FYSETC/FYSETC-PortableInputShaper/README.md

 1. Click and hold the button

-2. Connect to to your PC with  USB-C cable
+2. Connect it to to your PC with USB-C cable

+3. Release the button

-3. Folder popup, copy the klipper.uf2 to the folder
+4. Folder named RPI-RP2 popup, copy the klipper.uf2 to the folder

-4. Done
+5. Done

 ## Attention